syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Tables.md

 {% endhighlight %}
 {% endtabs %}

-A complete working example to expand or collapse rows in pivot table clasically in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Pivot%20Table/Expand%20or%20Collapse%20Pivot%20Rows).
+A complete working example to expand or collapse rows in pivot table in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Pivot%20Table/Expand%20or%20Collapse%20Pivot%20Rows).

 ## Applying pivot table filters